deohs/coders/demos/data_import/noaa_smoke/get_noaa_smoke.md

    alternate CSS selectors or XPATH expressions to obtain the same results.
 3. Try alternate regular expressions with `grep()` to achieve the same results, or modify your code to extract different types of links.
-4.Try using a CSS selector or an XPATH expression to grab only the links we wanted such that we could avoid using `grep()`.
+4. Try using a CSS selector or an XPATH expression to grab only the links that start with 'hms_smoke'.
+(There is a special syntax for this.)
 5. Look at the structure of the code we have for this.
 Find where there are two functions embedded in the code.
 Rewrite the code so those two functions are defined separately from the `sapply()` function calls which invoke them.